Mobile timing game in development

 Competition should not be for sale.

-The clean rule is that competition is earned, not bought.
-Cosmetics can make the game feel different, but they do not get to make the run easier.
+The player promise is simple: competition is earned, not bought.
+Cosmetics can change the mood, but they should not make the run easier.

 No ads

-No rewarded ads, no banners, no ad-removal purchase pretending to be generosity.
+No rewarded ads, banners or ad-removal purchase loop.

 No currency economy

-No coins, gems, energy meters, paid rolls, battle pass chores, or tiny store crumbs dressed up as progression.
+No coins, energy meters, paid rolls or battle pass chores.

 No paid advantage

-Paid content cannot buy slower speed, wider windows, better odds, score multipliers, ranked revives, or leaderboard power.
+Paid content cannot buy easier timing, better odds, revives or leaderboard power.

 Readable ranked play

 Cosmetics can change the mood.
-Ranked play still has to stay readable, visible, and fair when the tap matters.
+Ranked play still has to stay readable and fair.

 .panic FAQ